xiongquan1230/IETF122-Sidemeeting-HP-WAN/Minutes.md

 3,Problems and gap analysis for HP-WAN, Daniel Huang, 10min

-4,Scenarios and deployment considerations for HP-WAN, 10min
+4,Scenarios and deployment considerations for HP-WAN, Junfeng Zhao,10min

+5,Technical soulutions and applicable technologies for HP-WAN, Quan Xiong, 10min

+6,Open Issues Discussion, 45min

 Presentation Highlights:
 ------------------------
+*Use cases and requirements for HP-WAN  (Kehan Yao, 10 mins).

 Colin Perkins: